Community right to bid

-Under new community rights, local groups are able to nominate a building or other land for listing as an 'Asset of Community Value'.
-The Council is required to maintain lists of successful and unsuccessful nominations.
+Local groups are able to nominate a building or other land for listing as an 'asset of community value'.
+Wyre Council is required to maintain lists of successful and unsuccessful nominations.

 These rights do not restrict the sale price or who the owner of a listed asset can sell their property to and they do not give community organisations a right of first refusal.